Saving is a good habit!

 There are a number of PFF features that can let an individual take benefit of-

-- The interest paid on PPF is calculated every month and the amount is credited to the account after the completion of the financial year
+- The amount of interest paid on PPF is calculated monthly and credited to the account at the end of the financial year

 - The interest rates are decided by the government every quarter

-- The interest rate is calculated every month on the lower PPF balance in the account after the 5th of every month to the last date of the month
+- Every month, the interest rate is calculated on the lower PPF balance in the account from the 5th to the last date of the month

 - It is advised to contribute an amount to the PPF account before the 5th of every month